iarna/fetch-fic/README.md

-# xenforo-to-epub
+# fetch-fic

-Package up XenForo threadmarked threads up into epub ebooks ready for reading in your ereader of choice.
+Package up delicious, delicious fanfic from various sources into epub ebooks ready for reading in your ereader of choice.

+## SITES SUPPORTED

+* Any Xenforo based forum, like: spacebattles.com, sufficientvelicity.com, questionablequesting.com
+* Archive of Our Own
+* Fanfiction.Net
+* Deviant Art (for linked fanart)

 ## NOTABLE FEATURES

 * Images are brought into the final ebook.
-(This includes smilies.)
+(This includes smilies on Xenforo sites.)
 * Threads without threadmarks can be used.
+(We scrape the page for links and you pic the ones that are actually chapters.)
-* Links in the source content become links to the included chapters in the ebook.
+* Links between chapters are kept and become links within the ebook itself.
 * External links to other supported sites will be added automatically as appendices and the links updated to stay in the ebook.
 * Content is aggressively cleaned for broad compatibility and for quality of